mynameisfreedom/kirby-v2-lessphp/README.md

-# Kirby Lessphp
+# Kirby v2 Lessphp

-Lessphp for KirbyCMS.
+Lessphp for CMS Kirby v2.

-This is a preprocessor for LESS files.
+This is a preprocessor for Less files.
 Built using the lessphp library by Leaf Corcoran.
-This plugin will automatically process LESS-Files.
+This plugin will automatically process Less files.

 1. Copy the lessc.inc.php inside Kirby's plugin folder.
 2. Copy the less.php inside Kirby's snippet folder.